guestl/walker/readme.md

 3. Use manually entered custom conf file
  >*In this case custom conf file will be loadeda and its settings will be used*

+4. Use manually entered conf files directory
+>*Script will load conf files from the "conf" directory, what is located as sub-directory for walker.py.
+If something is absent in conf file the script will use default settings.*

-4. Exit from the script
+5. Exit from the script
  >*Just close the script and exit to OS*

 ## Examples of using